9anon/ezrahub/README.md

 Ezra Hub's main implementation is on [ezrahub.com](http://ezrahub.com) and is catered towards Cornell University students.

 ### Feature Overview
-- Infinite-scrolling threads view on homepage
-- Fully Ajax-enabled and near-real-time thread/index updating as well as thread/post submission
+- Fully Ajax-enabled and near-real-time thread updating as well as thread/post submission
 - Configurable variables in an easy-to-edit configuration file
 - Anonymous posting w/ restrictions
 - User accounts w/ extra features and functionality